Nikolai-Misha/vie-learn/README.md

-The website is under development; sorry for letting you guys wait for this slow process:
+This website is under development, some features may not work at the moment.
+An update is coming soon, sorry for this slow process.

 →  https://nikolai-misha.github.io/vie-learn/